info-201a-sp20/final-project-Alecake2/README.md

 ### Data Driven Questions
 #### 1. How does COVID-19 impact different age groups compared to other diseases?
 #### 2. Are there any associations between the number of positive tests and gender and ethnicity?
-W#### 3. hat is the difference in testing results across different states?
+#### 3. What is the difference in testing results across different states?

 ### Datasets
 1. US_counties_COVID19_health_weather_data: